octo-models/octo/README.md

 ## Get Started

 Follow the installation instructions, then load a pre-trained OCTO model!
-See the [examples](examples/) for starting points for zero-shot evaluation and finetuning.
+See [examples](examples/) for guides to zero-shot evaluation and finetuning.

 ```
 from octo.model.octo_model import OCTOModel